Retail Mobile Marketing: Creating a Strategy to Drive In-store Sales

 Step 1: Define Your Mobile Marketing Goals

 At my store, for example, we used SMS outreach/text messaging—letting customers know about special offers and new arrivals—as our primary mobile marketing strategy.
-As an example, our SMART goals for this effort were:
+Our SMART goals for this effort were:

 - Specific: Yield a 6% or greater conversion rate from text to sale.

-- Measurable: We will use click data to see how many users go from the text link to our site and determine how many of those users end up making a purchase.
+- Measurable: Use click data to see how many users go from the text link to our site and determine how many of those users end up making a purchase.

 - Achievable: Use contact information from the loyalty program to contact customers before every sale or store event.
 Also, send new arrival information (bimonthly) and personal recommendations (monthly).